Naval Protection Force (Germany)

 The Naval Protection Force (German: Marineschutzkräfte — MSK) was a marine unit of the German Navy.
 It had the size of a battalion and was part of the 1st Flotilla (Einsatzflottille 1).
-It was established on April 1, 2005, but traces its roots back to 1958, when the so-called Sea battalion (Seebataillon) was activated.
-Its headquarters was in Eckernförde on the Baltic Sea.
+The MSK's headquarters was in Eckernförde on the Baltic Sea.
 Next to the Naval Special Deployment Force (Spezialisierte Einsatzkräfte Marine, SEKM), the Naval Protection Force were considered to be a marine element within the German Navy.

 The Naval Protection Force battalion was organized into five units: one staff and support company, three naval protection companies and one military intelligence platoon.

+History

+It was established on April 1, 2005, but traces its roots back to 1958, when the so-called Sea battalion (Seebataillon) was activated.

-On 1 April 2014 the Naval Protection Force became an integral part of the re-formed Seebataillon (Naval Force Protection Battalion).
+On 1 April 2014, the Naval Protection Force became an integral part of the re-formed Seebataillon (Naval Force Protection Battalion).

 Structure

 The Naval Protection Force (Marineschutzkräfte) consisted out of around 500 soldiers and structured into a staff company, three combat companies plus a HUMINT platoon.
 Every company, led by a lieutenant (Kapitänleutnant, OF-2).